 Short-term (maximum of 28 days) accommodation is available.

 BASSA can accommodate up to 100 guests.
-It has 44 until with 68 beds in total.
+It has 44 units with 68 beds in total.

 BASSA is an Aboriginal specific service.
 Non-Aboriginal guests who are accompanying an immediate family member, or who are providing direct support to the Aboriginal clients, are eligible to stay at the facility.